 3. The members of the Rajya Sabha are elected by the Legislative Assemblies of the respective States on the basis of proportional representation.
-The members of the Lok Sabha are elected by the people directly on the basis of secret vote and universal franchise.
-For the purpose of election, the population is divided into various constituencies.
+The members of the Lok Sabha are elected by the people directly on the basis of the secret vote and universal franchise.
+For the purpose of the election, the population is divided into various constituencies.

 4. The Chairman of the Rajya Sabha is not a member of this House.
 The Vice-President of India is the ex-officio Chairman of the Rajya Sabha.
 But the Deputy-Chairman of the Rajya Sabha is elected by the members of the Rajya Sabha from amongst its members.
 The Speaker and the Deputy Speaker of the Lok Sabha are the members of the House and are elected by the members of the Lok Sabha themselves.

 5. The Money Bills cannot be introduced in the Rajya Sabha.
 The Money Bills can be introduced only in the Lok Sabha.